-Some of these items, primarily the room charge and the Kitchen Fixed Charge (see section 46) are charged quarterly in advance, and the remaining items, such as meals, quarterly in arrears.
+Some of these items, primarily the room charge, are charged quarterly in advance, and the remaining items, such as meals, quarterly in arrears.
 A College bill detailing all these charges is issued at the start of each term and will be emailed to you by Redit Day.
 If you have not received your bill by then or you have a query regarding the bill, please contact Members' Accounts at college.bills@trin.cam.ac.uk without delay.
 This bill also covers any items outstanding from the previous quarter, including any adjustments where the actual charge differs from that collected in advance.

 College accounts are due for payment not later than the end of the fourth week of Full Term during Michaelmas and Lent Terms and no later than the third week of Full Term during Easter Term.
-Tutors are informed of those who have not paid at the end of the fifth week of Michaelmas and Lent Terms and the fourth week of Easter Term.
+Tutors are informed of those who have not paid at the end of the fifth week of Michaelmas and Lent Terms and the fourth week of Faster Term.